Football Manager (1982 series)

 Football Manager is a video game series published and developed by Addictive Games, the label set up by the game's creator Kevin Toms.
-The first game was released in 1982.
-It was then ported to most home computers during the 1980s and spawned several sequels: Football Manager 2 (1988) and Football Manager World Cup Edition (1990), both designed by Kevin Toms, and finally Football Manager 3 (1992), without Toms' involvement.
+The first game was released in 1982, which then started a whole new genre of computer games, the football management simulation.
+It was then ported to most home computers during the 1980s and spawned several sequels, starting with Football Manager 2 in 1988, followed by Football Manager World Cup Edition in 1990, and finally Football Manager 3 in 1992, the first without Toms' involvement.
 Football Manager 3 sold poorly, and as a result the series came to an end.
-The series was claimed to have sold over a million copies by 1992 and close to two million copies overall.
-The game was to start a whole new genre of computer game, the football management simulation.
+The series was claimed to have sold over a million copies by 1992, and close to two million copies overall.

 Football Manager

-Toms developed the first game on a Video Genie, a clone of the Tandy TRS-80.
-This was a text only game.
-It was converted to the Sinclair ZX80 and ZX81, and Toms created the software label Addictive Games to launch the game in 1982.
-It was then ported to the ZX Spectrum with added animated graphics showing match highlights.
+Toms developed the first game on a Video Genie, a clone of Tandy's TRS-80.
+A text-only game, it was converted to Sinclair's ZX80 and ZX81, and Toms created the software label Addictive Games to launch the game in 1982.
+With added animated graphics showing match highlights, it was then ported to the ZX Spectrum.

 Football Manager 2

-Following the sale of Addictive Games to Prism Leisure Corporation in 1987, Kevin Toms concentrated on creating a second Football Manager game.
-Unlike the original BASIC only game, the sequel required machine code which meant working with a number of developers for various systems.
+Following the sale of Addictive Games to Prism Leisure Corporation in 1987, Toms concentrated on creating a second Football Manager game.
+Unlike the original BASIC only game, the sequel required machine code, which meant working with a number of developers for various systems.
 For the ZX Spectrum version, this was Bedrock Software.
-Unlike the first game that was stagger-released over a period of 5 years, Football Manager 2 was launched on all formats at the same time in June 1988, although it was available on a much smaller range of systems - Commodore 64, ZX Spectrum, Amstrad CPC, Amiga, Atari ST and PC.
+Unlike the first game that was stagger-released over a period of five years, Football Manager 2 was launched on all formats at the same time in June 1988, although it was available on a much smaller range of systems, including Commodore 64, ZX Spectrum, Amstrad CPC, Amiga, Atari ST, and PC.

 Football Manager World Cup Edition

 Development and release

-Football Manager World Cup Edition was again designed by Kevin Toms with various programmers for different systems (including Bedrock Software for all 8-bit versions).
-A main figure in the management of the game was lost and not replaced and with the deadline of the World Cup dictating the release date, Toms felt the game was rushed and unfinished.
+Football Manager World Cup Edition was again designed by Toms with various programmers for different systems, including Bedrock Software for all 8-bit versions.
+A main figure in the management of the game was lost and not replaced and with the deadline of the FIFA World Cup dictating the release date, Toms felt the game was rushed and unfinished.
 This was the last involvement Toms had with either the series or Addictive Games.

-The game was released in Summer 1990, to tie in with Italia '90, on all platforms Football Manager 2 had been as well as the MSX.
-The game was released in a 'big box' with World Cup wallchart and competitions including a chance to feature on the cover of the upcoming Football Manager 3 along with Kevin Toms (although this was never honoured as Toms had no involvement with that game).
+The game was released in Summer 1990 (to tie in with the 1990 FIFA World Cup) on all platforms Football Manager 2 had been as well as the MSX.
+The game was released in a big box with World Cup wallchart and competitions including a chance to feature on the cover of the upcoming Football Manager 3 along with Toms, although this was never honoured as Toms had no involvement with that game.